porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 Simulate.submit('button');
 ```

+#### getByRole / getByRoleShadowed

-You are not able to use `getByRole` to query Porsche Design System components when using testing-library.
+You are not able to use `getByRole` to query Porsche Design System components when using `@testing-library` because it uses default `roles`.
-Testing-library is taking default `roles` in consideration.
 For example a `<button>` gets the role `button` without
 explicitly setting the attribute.
 To achieve this it uses
 the [Accessibility Tree](https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree),
 see [documentation](https://testing-library.com/docs/guide-which-query/).

+Therefore, we provide the `getByRoleShadowed` utility function that can be used as a drop-in replacement for `getByRole`.
+Simply import from `@porsche-design-system/components-react/testing`.

 We also provide test examples in
 our [sample integration project](https://github.com/porscheui/sample-integration-react/tree/master/src/tests).